 Think about this: how would you feel if your bank felt playful & fun.
 Sure, you might enjoy the experience of going to the bank more, but would you feel safe keeping your life savings there?
 Probably not.
 When people are looking for a bank, they’re looking for a bank that feels established & professional.

-Or, if you were choosing a day care for your kis, would you choose the one that felt sleek & refined, or the one that felt warm & inviting?
+Or, if you were choosing a day care for your kids, would you choose the one that felt sleek & refined, or the one that felt warm & inviting?

-Just to be clear; defining a mood for your visual brand is a very subtle art, and there's a lot that could be said on the subject, so these tips are just the basics to get you started thinking about mood.
+Just to be clear; defining a mood for your visual brand is a very subtle art, and there's a lot that could be said on the subject, so these tips are just the basics to get you started.

 Most fonts can be broken down to a few different families: serif, san serif, and script.
 Those categories can be broken down even further: slab serif, neoclassical, old style, etc. Then beyond that you can consider different weights of fonts.